Node.js CommonJS/ESM Interop: Edges and Dual Packages

 dist/

-package.jsonBuild tools like tsup, unbuild, and esbuild handle this transformation.
-They take ESM source and produce both an ESM copy, possibly with minor transformations, and a CJS version where import becomes require() and export becomes module.exports.
+package.jsonBuild tools like tsup, unbuild, and esbuild can do this.
+They take ESM source and generate an ESM build plus a CJS build.
+In the CJS build, import becomes require() and export becomes CJS exports.

 export default {